Pernambucan revolution: American support

 Two days later, Cabugá received permission to meet Richard Rush.
 He went to New York City and then to Washington, D.C..
 During his travel, Cabugá went to Port of Baltimore, Maryland, where he bought ammunition and, together with the ones he bought in Boston, sent to Pernambuco within two ships.
 He bought 300 pistols, 300 sabers for light cavalry, 1,000 light hunting shotguns, 2,000 light shotguns similar to the ones used by the French Army, 200 pistols for the cavalry, 2,000 light hunting pistols, and 7,000 infantry shotguns.
 According to Correia da Serra, the ships were named Hoop Packet and Pinguim.
 Due the failure of Correia da Serra to stop Cabugá's actions, he advised Dom João VI to maintain vigilance over American ships to stop the ammunition to reach Brazil.
 Nonetheless, the ships arrived after the end of the Revolution.
 According to sailors intercepted by the Portuguese government, Pinguim headed to Gibraltar, but sank.
 The Portuguese authorities suspected the sailors were lying and arrested them, and thus heard about the plans to free Napoleon.
 Later, it was discovered the information was indeed a lie.
 The ship Sally Dana was also sent with supplies.
 It was supposedly commissioned by the American Consul Joseph Ray.

 The meeting with Rush happened on 14 June.
 He sent documents addressed to the President about the revolution.
 The meeting was the first encounter of a Brazilian diplomat with a Minister of Foreign Affairs.
 There, he was spied by the monarchists and suffered heavy resistance from Correia da Serra, that accused the American Government from spreading revolutions for not doing anything against Cabugá.
-Cabugá's pleadges weren't heard by Joseph Ray and Thomas Jefferson showed interest in signing a trade deal with Brazil, sending the ship Brackenridge in a diplomatic mission.
+Cabugá's pledges were not heard by Joseph Ray and Thomas Jefferson showed interest in signing a trade deal with Brazil, sending the ship Brackenridge in a diplomatic mission.

 On 20 August, the revolt showed clear signs of decline, and Cruz Cabugá appealed for the President to send help for the rebels to avoid bloodshed.